rockdisc/Book-of-Knowledge/2-Main/3-Resources/Sciences/Physics/Kinematics.md

 ## Horizontal & Vertical Motion

-Here are the main equations
+Here are the main equations, these are also called the Uniformly Acceleration Motion(UAM) Equations

 $$
 v_{t}= v_{i} + at